Merzasphor/MWSE/docs/source/lua/type/tes3uiElement.rst

 `getTopLevelMenu`_ (`tes3uiElement`_)
     Finds the parent menu containing the element.
 Useful for finding the correct menu to run layout updates on.

+`loadMenuPosition`_
+    Restores the menu's position and size information from the Morrowind.ini file.
+This may only be called on top-level parents.

 `register`_
     Sets an ``event`` handler, which can add or override an existing event handler.
 The use of ``registerBefore`` or ``registerAfter`` is recommended if you do not want to replace the existing event handler.
 The eventID can be a standard ``event`` name, or an event specific to an element class.
 The callback receives an argument with the event data.
 See below for details.